 - BootCamp: BootCamp is Apple’s built-in solution to creating what is called a dual boot system.
 When you turn on your computer, your can choose whether you want to run Mac OS or Windows, and it will run that operating system until you restart it and choose again.
 BootCamp is a great solution for users who find that they have specific, large-scale work to do in Windows, but still prefer Mac OS for other functions.
 Examples would be working for several days on a large SAS data set, or working on a large project in NVivo.
 When you are done working on your project in Windows, you can save your work, restart, and resume using Mac OS.

-However, if you would prefer to use Windows in general, it would probably be best to purchase one of our Lenovo standard models.
+If you would prefer to use Windows in general, it would probably be best to purchase one of our Lenovo standard models.
 If you are interested in switching from PC to Mac and don’t know whether it would be feasible for your work, please contact IT with your questions.

 ThinkPad T440p 14-inch – $929.99